Retrieval augmentation of large language models for lay language generation: Discussion

 We have two key observations from the model development and evaluation.
-Regarding models, RALL variants outperform the vanilla model, though these improvements are larger with the sentence simplification subset than when background explanation is emphasized.
-Background explanation generation is challenging and requires considering both knowledge and understandability.
-Examples suggest that the models can add term definitions and relevant epidemiological data but fail to provide examples for related concepts.
-These abilities may be beyond the current models' capabilities, and outside the scope of the resources used in our study for information retrieval.
-Therefore, generating high-quality explanations may require acquiring other knowledge resources, or decomposing the explanation task into more granular subtasks.
-Human ratings are necessary to assess background explanation task performance.
-Although we include automated evaluation metrics for generation quality and text simplicity, they cannot capture explanation quality.
-Rater evaluations of the external content for existence, relevance, and correctness suggest additional advantages for RALL models that are opaque to automated evaluation methods.
+Regarding BART models, RALL variants outperform the vanilla model, though these improvements are larger with the sentence simplification subset than when background explanation is emphasized.
+Background explanation generation is challenging and requires considering both the knowledge sources from which information is drawn, and the understandability of generated text.
+Examples suggest that the models can add term definitions and relevant epidemiological data but fail to provide illustrative examples for related concepts.
+These abilities may be beyond current models' capabilities and fall outside the scope of the resources used in our study for information retrieval.
+Therefore, generating high-quality explanations may require acquiring other knowledge resources, or decomposing the background explanation task into more granular subtasks.
+Another key observation is that human ratings are essential to assessment of background explanation task performance.
+Although we included automated evaluation metrics for generation quality and text simplicity, they cannot capture explanation quality.
+Rater evaluations of the external content for existence, relevance, and correctness of background explanations suggest additional advantages for RALL models that are opaque to automated evaluation methods.

-To the best of our knowledge, CELLS is the largest lay language generation dataset released to date, and the derived dataset for background explanation serves as the first explanation generation benchmark.
-We envision these data broadly applying to other NLP tasks and biomedically-related works.
-On the biomedical side, we provide a benchmark to develop new NLP tools to generate LLSs for scientific literature.
+To the best of our knowledge, CELLS is the largest lay language generation dataset developed to date, and the derived dataset for background explanation serves as the first explanation generation benchmark.
+We envision these data broadly applying to biomedically-related applications, and other NLP methods.
+On the biomedical applications side, we provide a benchmark to develop new NLP tools to generate LLSs for scientific literature.
 With the assistance of such NLP tools, researchers can write more understandable text, allowing healthcare consumers to interpret and apply the information it contains to guide their health-related decision-making.
-On the NLP side, these datasets offer an excellent opportunity to develop and evaluate LLS generation techniques.
-CELLS could also support information retrieval, sentence-level and paragraph-level simplification, and open-question answering tasks.
+From an NLP methodological perspective, these datasets offer an excellent opportunity to develop and evaluate novel LLS generation techniques.
+CELLS can also support sentence-level and paragraph-level simplification research, and with additional annotation could provide a basis for open-question answering and informational retrieval tasks.